exploratory-testing-academy/todoapp-solution/README.md

 * Overfocus on locators while application is unknown and automation is not in play
 * Wanting to input SQL injection string
+* Considering right functionality a bug
+* Inability to recognize a broken function comparing the two different implementations

 ## Listing of features